The complete guide

 “We can revisit salary after three to six months.”

-“I’d feel more comfortable if we could agree on a number now.
-Would it be possible to set a specific review date with a salary target built in?”
+“I’d feel more comfortable agreeing on a number now.
+Could we set a specific review date with a salary target built in?”

 Beyond base salary